 |Mining Drone II x 5|

 The Orca was designed to be a high sec variation of the Rorqual and is suitable as such.
-The Orca shares the skills needed to fly a Porpoise which are Industrial Command Ship I, Mining Director I, Ore Industrial III, Spaceship Command V, Mining Foreman V and Leadership I. Below are the traits of the ship.
+The Orca shares the skills needed to fly a Porpoise which is Industrial Command Ship I, Mining Director I, Ore Industrial III, Spaceship Command V, Mining Foreman V and Leadership I. Below are the traits of the ship.

-From these traits you can see that the Orca outranks the Porpoise on all accounts and has a greater ore hold than the Porpoise.
+From these traits, you can see that the Orca outranks the Porpoise on all accounts and has a greater ore hold than the Porpoise.
 The only stage where the Porpoise could be better than the Orca is for wormhole operations were ship mass is an important factor.

 And like the Porpoise, the Orca can take part in resource gathering by using drones with an even greater bonus than the Porpoise.
-In fact, at max skills the ore yield of an Orca with 5 Tech II drones and mining rigs is about the same as a semi-tanked Procurer.
+In fact, at max skills, the ore yield of an Orca with 5 Tech II drones and mining rigs is about the same as a semi-tanked Procurer.
 If you take a chance with the more expensive mining drones an Orca can outperform a barge.